modern-fortran/stock-prices/README.md

 ./stock_crossover
 ```

-### Making figures
+### Plotting the results

-Python plotting scripts are provided to read and plot the data
+You can use the included Python scripts to read and plot the data
 produced by the Fortran apps.

-Make sure to first set up a fresh Python virtual environment:
+First, set up a fresh Python virtual environment:

 ```
 python -m venv venv